FtuoilXelrash/The-Deep/README.md

 * Mostly cosmetic changes.
 * Now shows the target name instead of the GUID.
 * Added a check to make sure you were not trying to hand items to yourself.
 * Now checks between each turn-in to make sure your target is valid
-* (IE: you or the target got separated like by death, logoff, recalled, etc...)